nmcbrown67/sedaro-fork/README.md

 The goal of this mini-project is to gain a better understanding of your ability to **be creative**, **think through problems**, and **solve relevant challenges** related to the engineering roles at Sedaro.
 This is an opportunity for you to show off your personal strengths.
 Don't focus on the simple contributions and instead aim to really impress us.
 To best set expectations, we won't be impressed by an ability to write boilerplate or copy and paste tutorials.
 A submission that makes us say "Wow, that's SMART!" is far better than one that makes us say "This is really robust.".
 Get creative, the prompt is intentionally very open-ended.

 Within the next `7` days, attempt the following mini-project and return your solution containing the full project (less anything that would be .gitignored such as `node_modules`) and any notes on how to setup and run your specific solution.
-As important as your solution, we are interested in understanding your thought process and your ability to clearly communicate your approach so a writeup may also be included.
+As important as your solution, we are interested in understanding your thought process and your ability to clearly communicate your approach so a writeup should also be included.
+For the writeup, include some details on your solution, any novel or creative aspects of the solution, and what additional features or improvements you would add if you were given more time.

 Please note that if you end up getting to a solution that you aren't happy with or that is a dead end, document why and we will call that good enough.
 Please don't invest too much time.
 A writeup of why a solution is insufficient and how you might approach it differently often tells us what we need to know.

 If you have any questions or issues while you work through this problem or if you get stuck, please contact Bas Welsh at sebastian.welsh@sedarotech.com.

+Once you have completed your solution, please email to kacie.neurohr@sedarotech.com and sebastian.welsh@sedarotech.com

 ## Setup